frenetic-lang/tutorials/OxFirewall/index.md

 mininet> h1 python -m SimpleHTTPServer 80 &
 ~~~

-  * And run a HTTP request to h1 from h2
+  * And run a HTTP request to h1 from h2 (assuming h1 has ip address 10.0.0.1,
+    mininet does not resolve hostnames of hosts)

 ~~~
-mininet> h2 curl h1:80
+mininet> h2 curl 10.0.0.1:80
 ~~~

   * This command should succeed and you should see a directory listing for the tutorial directory.